proof-ninja/ocaml2evm/README.md

 By `dune exec ocamyulc <parent>/<dirname>/<filename>.ml`, `.json` file for `<filename>.ml` is generated and saved in `<parent>/contracts` directory.

+Before compiling, you need to install `solc`, not `solcjs`.
+For installation, refer to https://docs.soliditylang.org/en/latest/installing-solidity.html#linux-packages.

 ## Examples

 See `sample/READEME.md`.